 If there is a PowerPoint or other visual aid, then the speaker should describe what is on screen to accommodate individuals who are blind or low vision.
 Even if you made the PPT accessible, people will not be able to use screen readers for the PPT being shown on screen – only if they are sent their own copy to use.
 Therefore, the speaker should describe what it on screen before delivering any other talking points.
 If video clips that do not include audio description are played during a presentation, the speaker should explain the visuals before the video begins.

 This is important not only for participants who are blind but also because it is unlikely that audio description, which is narration describing what viewers see on screen, can be added after-the-fact to a fast-paced virtual meeting.
-We recommend this great guide to audio description, including examples: http://www.superfestfilm.com/audiodescription.
+We recommend this great guide from SuperFest Film to audio description, including examples.

 The gold standard of captioning is Communication Access Realtime Translation or CART, where a live transcriber types what is spoken in real time.
-RespectAbility currently uses Zoom for our webinars (including prior to this current climate), which is screen reader accessible.
+RespectAbility uses Zoom for our webinars, which is screen reader accessible.
 RespectAbility events always include CART.
-Other platforms that support live captioning include: Adobe Connect and Webex.
+Other platforms that support live captioning include Adobe Connect and Webex.
 This involves utilizing a third-party closed captioning service.
 Thankfully, there is not a shortage of companies that provide this relatively inexpensive service.
-Below, please find a resource list that was compiled by RespectAbility Fellow Baksha Ali:
+Below, please find a resource list that was compiled by former RespectAbility Fellow Baksha Ali:

-In addition to live CART, technology is rapidly catching up and now a handful of high-quality automatic speech recognition (ASR) options exist.
-While Bluejeans, Google Hangouts Meet, GoToMeeting, Microsoft Teams and Skype offer automated captioning, there is no support for live captioning.
-Furthermore, the automatic live captioning may be limited.
-Skype’s free captioning for video chats, for example, is limited to up to 50 people, restricting captioning for larger meetings behind a paywall.
-Google also limits its ASR captioning to its paid G-suite customers.
-Google Slides and PowerPoint both also have an automatic live captioning option, but they do not work as well if the person sharing the PowerPoint is not the one speaking.
-In addition to supporting CART, Zoom allows for integration with Otter, a popular speech-to-text app with high quality ASR, but only for paid Zoom accounts.
-While ASR can make accessibility both free and instant, please be aware that automatic live captioning will have some errors, especially if the content includes very specific vocabulary, like complex medical terms.
-If they are provided with the information ahead of time, a live captionist will be aware of names, proper nouns and technical vocabulary.
-In addition, unlike ASR, a live captionist can fill in the gaps with contextual clues if the audio is poor.
-This includes viewing presentation materials for support.
-In addition, a live captionist can let participants know if they are speaking too softly or too many people are speaking at once.
-Especially when using ASR, background noise must be minimized, with only one speaker at a time.
+In addition to live CART, a growing number of high-quality automatic speech recognition (ASR) options exist.
+While ASR can make accessibility both free and instant, please be aware that there will be errors, especially if the content includes very specific vocabulary, like complex medical terms.
+If they are provided with the information ahead of time, a live captioner will be aware of names, proper nouns, and technical vocabulary.
+In addition, unlike ASR, a live captioner can fill in the gaps with contextual clues if the audio is poor.
+They also can view presentation materials for support.
+In addition, a live captioner can let participants know if they are speaking too softly or too many people are speaking at once.
+Especially when using ASR, background noise must be minimized, and only one person should be speaking at a time.